pablo-codes/Project/ReadMe.md

 - The basis of the code is the server the client is just showing how the data can be rendered
 - If error detected, email me
+- Pls note that another user can't see your topics only the ADMIN has rights
+- If no user you will be redirected to register
 - Admin credentials are in the .env file
-- NB: the admin must be created with the specific credentials, feel free to change them
+- NB: the admin must be created with the specific credentials, feel free to change them (i.e Register-user)
+- Make sure you create a user before you enter the client
+- Click on the Blog system logo at the uppermost left of the page Login/Register
+- If error check console
   #� �P�r�o�j�e�c�t�
   �
   �